 On June 15, 2012, the Secretary of Homeland Security announced that certain individuals who came to the United States as children and meet various guidelines may request consideration of deferred action for a period of two years, subject to renewal.
-They are also eligible for a work authorization.
-Deferred action is a use of the prosecutor's discretion to defer removal action against an individual for a certain period of time.
+They are also eligible for work authorization.
+Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Deferred action does not provide legal status.

 Don't miss out on the opportunity to legally live and work in the United States!